-The Workforce Innovation and Opportunity Act (WIOA) of 2014 require local WIOA areas that make up an economic region to submit their local plan as part of a combined Regional Plan.
+The Workforce Innovation and Opportunity Act (WIOA) of 2014 require local WIOA areas that make up an economic region to include a Program Delivery Coordination Plan on how services and programs will be delivered within the Region.
 The intent is to describe a coordination of resources across local areas.

-The St. Louis Planning Region for the WIOA is comprised of the following Missouri Local Areas: St. Louis City, St. Louis County, St. Charles County and Jefferson/ Franklin Counties.
+The St. Louis Metropolitan Economic Region is comprised of the following Missouri Local Areas: St. Louis City, St. Louis County, St. Charles County and Jefferson/ Franklin Counties.
 The St. Louis Planning Region also includes the Illinois Counties of Madison and St. Clair.